Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Aiyuk's 37 receiving yards in his one matchup against the Packers are 19.5 fewer than his over/under for Saturday's game.
+- In his one matchup against the Packers, Aiyuk's 37 receiving yards total is 14.5 less than his over/under for Saturday's game (51.5).

-- Aiyuk caught a touchdown pass in that game against the Packers.
+- Aiyuk caught a touchdown pass in that matchup against the Packers.

-- The 236.5 yards per game the Packers are allowing through the air makes them the NFL's 13th-ranked pass defense.
+- The Packers are allowing 236.5 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- At 1.8 passing TDs allowed per game, the Packers defense is ranked 26th in the league.
+- The Packers' defense is 26th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances